ibm-cloud-docs/openwhisk/openwhisk_catalog.md

 In {{site.data.keyword.openwhisk}}, a catalog of packages gives you an easy way to enhance your app with useful capabilities, and to access external services in the ecosystem.
 Examples of external services that are {{site.data.keyword.openwhisk_short}} enabled include Cloudant, Message Hub, Watson, The Weather Company, Slack, GitHub, and others.
 {: shortdesc}

 The catalog is available as packages in the `/whisk.system` and `/watson-iot` namespaces.
-For more information, see [Browsing packages](openwhisk_packages.html#browsing-packages).
+For more information, see [Browse packages](openwhisk_packages.html#browse-packages).

 ## Catalog packages
 {: notoc}